These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 What should you do if another operator reports that your station’s 2 meter signals were strong just a moment ago, but now they are weak or distorted?

-D. Try moving a few feet, as random reflections may be causing multi-path distortion
+D. Try moving a few feet or changing the direction of your antenna if possible, as reflections may be causing multi-path distortion

 T3A02 (B)